 There’s no A–Z handbook for “adulting.”
 It’s not something covered in college textbooks, and navigating the “real world” isn’t always intuitive.
 From finding your first apartment to making sense of your paycheck, early adulthood can feel like a maelstrom of chaos and confusion.
 But don’t worry.
 We’ve got some tips to handle young adulthood #likeaboss and avoid unnecessary pitfalls.

-Driving part-time for Uber or Lyft can be a nice way to earn some cash.
+Driving part-time for a rideshare company can be a nice way to earn some cash.
 You can set your own schedule and work around other commitments.
 However, many personal auto policies won’t provide insurance coverage while you are transporting riders for a fee (“drive for hire”), which could put you at risk for claim denials or dropped insurance.
 And having two policies is both costly and confusing.

 GEICO’s Ridesharing Policy is a hybrid policy that replaces a driver’s personal auto policy by providing coverage for both personal and ridesharing use, whether the rideshare app is on or off.
 To see if ridesharing insurance is available in your state, contact GEICO for a free Ridesharing Insurance quote.

 Bills, Bills, Bills

 The transition to adulthood comes with a stark realization: bills are never-ending.
 While you can’t avoid them, you can avoid bill collectors, late fees, and additional payments due.
 The best way to stay on top of bills is to be organized.
 Mark your due dates on a calendar.
 If they feel scattered, or fall when your account balance tends to dip, check with the companies you owe to change due dates (e.g., around payday).

 To help streamline the payment process and take off the stress and time pressure of paying bills, sign up for automatic payments.
 By paying attention to email and text alerts reminding you when bills are due, you can ensure that you pay your bills on time.